 Integrating social media into your tradeshow and event marketing plan is a great way to enhance your company’s next tradeshow presence.
-As a Certified Tradeshow Marketer (CTSM), I have promoted and exhibited at more tradeshows than my family has fingers and toes!
-But now working more in the social media and digital marketing space, it is fun to integrate the two worlds together.
 Here are some ideas on using social media to connect with your prospects, customers and show attendees before, after, and during your events for optimal results.

 Pre-Show Social Media Marketing